The Fast and the Furious (2001 film): Filming

-The film was shot in various locations within Los Angeles and parts of southern California, from July to October 2000.
+The film was shot in various locations within Los Angeles and parts of Southern California, from July to October 2000.
 Key locations included Dodger Stadium (the opening scene where Brian tests his Eclipse in the parking lot), Angelino Heights, Silver Lake and Echo Park (the neighborhoods around the Toretto house), as well as Little Saigon (where Tran destroys the Eclipse) and the San Bernardino International Airport (the venue for Race Wars, which attracted over 1,500 import car owners and enthusiasts).
 The entire last rig heist scene was filmed along Domenigoni Parkway on the southern side of San Jacinto/Hemet in the San Jacinto Valley near Diamond Valley Lake.

 Before filming, both Jordana Brewster and Michelle Rodriguez did not have driver's licenses, so they took driving lessons during production.
 For the climactic race scene between Brian and Dom, separate shots of both cars crossing the railroad and the train crossing the street were filmed, then composited together to give the illusion of the train narrowly missing the cars.
 A long steel rod was used as a ramp for Dom's car to crash through the semi-truck and fly in mid-air.
 During filming, 78 cars were wrecked both on and off-screen, of which 3 cars were shown being destroyed in the film's trailer alone.

 During production, stunt coordinator and second unit director Mic Rodgers developed a vehicle named the “Mic Rig” in collaboration with special effects coordinator Matt Sweeney and the rest of the film's special effects department.

 Music

 The film's score was composed by music producer BT, mixing electronica with hip-hop and industrial influences.
-Two soundtracks were released for the film.
+Three soundtracks were released for the film.
 The first one features mostly hip-hop and rap music.
 The second one, titled More Fast and Furious, features alternative metal, post-grunge and nu metal songs, as well as select tracks from BT's score.
+The third and final one, an original score album by BT, was released by Binary Acoustics in February 2026.